 Two years after discovering Jocko, I joined Amazon and found Extreme Ownership on the (semi) official internal reading list.
 It was not a surprise.
-Not only is Ownership one of Amazon's highly revered Leadership Principles, but the attitude of total accountability for the outcome also penetrates every leadership meeting.
+Not only is Ownership one of Amazon’s highly revered Leadership Principles, but the attitude of total accountability for the outcome also penetrates every leadership meeting.
 Worried that your category will miss the plan due to external factors?
-Outline what exactly is your intent to mitigate.
+Outline what exactly your intent is to mitigate.
 Expecting to smash the targets?
-Be ready to analyse and discuss what produced the favourable outcomes (and make sure that the learnings are captured in a doc so that others can benefit).
+Be ready to analyze and discuss what produced the favorable outcomes (and make sure that the learnings are captured in a doc so that others can benefit).

 You cannot take a lukewarm stance against this leadership bar.
-You either subscribe to the mental model and rise above it, or you will crumble under the weight of accountability.
+You have to either subscribe to the mental model and rise above it, or you will crumble under the weight of accountability.
 You can guess which camp you need to find yourself in at Amazon.